-- I will consider the welfare of humanity and relief of suffering my primary concerns. - I will apply my knowledge, experience, and skills to the best of my ability to assure optimal outcomes for my patients. - I will respect and protect all personal and health information entrusted to me. - I will accept the lifelong obligation to improve my professional knowledge and competence. - I will hold myself and my colleagues to the highest principles of our profession's moral, ethical - and legal conduct. - I will embrace and advocate changes that improve patient care. - I will utilize my knowledge, skills, experiences, and values to prepare the next generation of pharmacists.
+I will consider the welfare of humanity and relief of suffering my primary concerns.
+I will promote inclusion, embrace diversity, and advocate for justice to advance health equity.
+I will apply my knowledge, experience, and skills to the best of my ability to assure optimal outcomes for all patients.
+I will respect and protect all personal and health information entrusted to me.
+I will accept the responsibility to improve my professional knowledge, expertise, and self-awareness.
+I will hold myself and my colleagues to the highest principles of our profession's moral, ethical and legal conduct.
+I will embrace and advocate changes that improve patient care.
+I will utilize my knowledge, skills, experiences, and values to prepare the next generation of pharmacists.